Empirical Bayes Regret Minimization: Setting

-We study the problem of cumulative regret minimization in stochastic multi-armed bandits.
-Formally, a \emph{stochastic multi-armed bandit} \cite{lai85asymptotically,auer02finitetime,LS19bandit-book} is an online learning problem where the learning agent sequentially pulls one of $K$ arms.
-Let $(Y_t)_{t = 1}^n$ be a sequence of $n$ arm reward $K$-tuples $Y_t = (Y_{t, 1}, \dots, Y_{t, K})$, which are drawn i.i.d.\ from some distribution $P \in \cS$, where $\cS \subset M_1([0, 1]^K)$ is a subset of distributions on the $K$-dimensional unit cube $[0, 1]^K$.
-We denote the mean of $P$ by $\mu\in [0, 1]^K$.
-So $\mu_i = \E{Y_{t, i}}$ is the mean of $Y_{t, i}$.
+A \emph{stochastic multi-armed bandit} \cite{lai85asymptotically,auer02finitetime,lattimore19bandit} is an online learning problem where the learning agent sequentially pulls $K$ arms in $n$ rounds.
+We formally define the problem as follows.
+Let $P$ be the joint probability distribution of arm rewards, with support $[0, 1]^K$.
+Let $(Y_t)_{t = 1}^n$ be a sequence of $n$ arm reward $K$-tuples $Y_t = (Y_{t, 1}, \dots, Y_{t, K})$, which are drawn i.i.d.\ from $P$.
 In round $t \in [n]$, the learning agent pulls arm $I_t \in [K]$ and observes its reward $Y_{t, I_t}$.
-The agent does not know the distribution $P$, or the mean rewards of arms $\mu$, in advance but can learn them by pulling the arms.
+The agent does not know $P$ or its mean, but can learn them from interactions.